tylersullivan21/JSON-Lab1/README.md

 # JSON-Lab1
 This is lab one for DIG 3146 Digital Social Platforms.

-On the class roster my name is James Sullivan but I got by Tyler!
+On the class roster my name is James Sullivan but I go by Tyler!